ml-archive/nodes-php-push/README.md

-// Send push, before this is executed nothing will get send send() : array; //In request, return array of results from provider sendAsync() : array; // Async, return array of promises if callback is needed
+// Send push, before this is executed nothing will get send send() : array; //In request, return array of results from provider

 // Advanced configs
 setIOSBadge($iOSBadge) : ProviderInterface; //Control badge on iOS app icon